-Figure 13 shows the maximum 3-year average of the 99th percentile of 1-hour maximum concentrations at Beacon Hill.
-Seattle Beacon Hill did not meet data completeness requirements and it would not be appropriate to compare the available data to the current standard.
+Figure 22 shows the maximum 3-year average of the 99th percentile of 1-hour maximum concentrations at Beacon Hill.
+Seattle Beacon Hill did not meet data completeness requirements in recent years and it would not be appropriate to compare the available data to the current standard.